 Drawbacks of this approach:

-- it invoves manual interactions and consequently does not scale well and may be prone to human errors
+- Involves manual interactions and consequently does not scale well

-- the registration page is difficult to protect.
+- Registration page is difficult to protect.
 It could be misused to spam/DOS the email recipient

 Linking methods compared

 |Applicable to link new members||Applicable to link current members|

 (with SP or Token)

 |Before day X